MasaCMS/documentation/01_getting-started/03_configuration/01_configuration-file.md

   <dt>Default</dt>
   <dd><code>true</code></dd>
   <dt>Description</dt>
-  <dd>Configurable option whether ot use the SMTP Settings in de CFML / Lucee Administrator or the SMT Settings in Masa CMS</dd>
+  <dd>Configurable option whether to use the SMTP Settings in de CFML / Lucee Administrator or the SMTP Settings in Masa CMS</dd>
 </dl>

 #### usefilemode